33 E. Center Street,

 No one has favorited this theater yet

 The Princess Theater was opened January 1, 1912.
 It was built by John B. Ashton for $25,000 and originally had 550 seats.
-Later renamed Uinta Theater, it was a cozy little theater, smallest of the 1960’s and 1970’s downtown theaters.
+On October 19, 1930 it was renamed Crest Theater.
+On November 6, 1936 it was renamed Uinta Theater.
+It was a cozy little theater, smallest of the 1960’s and 1970’s downtown theaters.
 Didn’t have a true balcony.
 It also felt more like a theater than the “big” one.
-By the early-1940’s it was operated by Paramount picture Inc. through their subsidiary Tracy Barham.
+By the early-1940’s it was operated by Paramount Pictures Inc. through their subsidiary Tracy Barham.